-Chicken Tinola or Tinolang manok as it’s fondly called back home is a Ginger-based soup with chicken as it’s main star.
+Chicken Tinola or Tinolang Manok as it’s fondly called back home is a Ginger-based soup with chicken as it’s the main star.
 It’s a simple clear broth soup that satisfies one’s hunger and nourishes one’s soul!
 The soup has a spicy fragrant taste to it thanks to the Ginger.
 The Green papaya added to the mix gives sweetness to the mix.
-Pairing the chicken, rice, papaya and soup gives a burst of flavours in every bite!
+Pairing the chicken, rice, papaya, and soup gives a burst of flavors in every bite!

 One interesting thing to note about cooking Tinola is that it uses the water used to wash rice.
 This is called “Pinagsaingan” or “Hugas-Bigas”.
 It is believed that the water from washing uncooked rice contains nutrients.
 It is actually used as supplementary milk for babies in the Philippines.
 Talk about not wasting food!

 I have made some modifications to the recipe due to hard to find ingredients.
 I believe that Tinola calls for Green Papaya which can be hard to find in western countries.
 I’ve used Choko/Chayote instead.
 Also, since it’s a bit hard to find Chili leaves where I live, I’ve opted to put in Spinach instead.
 I’ve also added Bok Choi to the mix to make the soup healthier.

 Now let’s get our Kaldero’s rolling!

 Sangkap | Ingredients